GEANT/geant-argus/docs/source/argus-notifier.rst

       :page-name: argus-notifier-flow

-When a notification message is received, Argus Notifier first checks whether a full :ref:`argus-notifier-synchronization` is due and performs this synchronization if necessary.
+When a notification message is received, Argus Notifier first checks whether a full :ref:`synchronization <argus-notifier-synchronization>` is due and performs this synchronization if necessary.
 It then continues to processing the message:

 * Does the alarm exist in the database?
 If not it is a devoured alarm, we remove the incident in Argus
 * Load all endpoints and other information concerning the alarm from the AlarmsDB.
-* Compile the incident data and `argus-incident-metadata`_ from the alarm data.
+* Compile the incident data and :ref:`incident metadata <argus-incident-metadata>` from the alarm data.
 Some information is not available in the AlarmsDB and in some cases the AlarmsDB is not yet updated.
 For these parts we use information in the notifcation message.
 This concerns:

    * When an alarm clears/closes: